CADmium-Co/CADmium/README.md

 - [ ] Extrusion
   - [ ] Configure an extrusion to create new solid or subtract from existing solid
 - [ ] Project
-  - [ ] Ability to rename the project
   - [ ] Ability to delete steps
   - [ ] bind ctrl + s to .cadmium export, and ctrl + o to .cadmium import
 - [ ] Units